Lur1an/spicedb-rust/README.md

 - A bit of Boilerplate

 ### I don't like the type system, can I just use the raw gRPC API?
-Yes you can.
-All clients under the `SpiceDBClient` struct have a `raw` method that returns the underlying`tonic` client, and the `spicedb` module exports all protobuf types.
+Yes you can. `SpiceDBClient` exposes methods to get the underlying `tonic` client, and the `spicedb` module exports all protobuf types.
 From personal experience, this is not fun.

 ### Example
 Lets take the following SpiceDB schema: